 The purpose of this site is to maintain a comprehensive listing of the songs played each night, in each city where 311 performs.
 With the assistance of 311 Management and those in attendance, this site is updated frequently with the setlist from each show.

 How can I submit a setlist?

-It's a good idea to take a pen and small note card to the show in order to record the songs as they are played live.
+It's a good idea to take notes on your phone, or bring a small index-card and pen (if you wish to go old-school).
 Alternativley, you can also text the songs as they are played to yourself.
-Or you can Tweet them to me from the show at: http://twitter.com/311setlists.
-Please do your best to get the setlist down in ORDER, as we're striving for 100% setlist accuracy.
+Or you can Tweet them to me from the show or send me pictures of the setlist at: http://twitter.com/311setlists.
+Please do your best to get the setlist down in order, as we're striving for 100% setlist accuracy.

-Also, take note of any occurrence that stands out at the show which makes it unique.
-Examples may include: a stage dive by Nick, extended song intros/jams, stage chatter, song dedications and equipment changes or difficulties.
+Also, take note of any occurrenes that stand out at the show which makes it unique.
+Examples may include: extended song intros/jams, stage chatter, song dedications and equipment changes or difficulties.

-As soon as possible, email the setlist from the show to me with your name so that you can be thanked (if no name is given I will use your email address).
+As soon as possible, email or Tweet the setlist from the show to me with your name so that you can be thanked (if no name is given I will use your email address/handle).
 Please be sure to include the date/venue/city in the email when submitting the setlist.